Property Capital Allowances

 - The s183 election passes the right to the capital allowances on fixtures embedded within the property from the lessor to the lessee.
 It must be entered into within 2 years from the grant of lease.

 32.8 Please provide details of any expenditure on plant and machinery that you have treated as long-life assets, or any expenditure upon which you have claimed another type of capital allowances (for example, industrial buildings allowances, research and development allowances, business premises renovation allowances and so on).

 - A list is required of assets which have had tax relief under any other type of capital allowance regime, so that the Purchaser can ensure assets are treated accordingly in future, with no duplication of claims.

 32.9 For each plant and machinery fixture for which a claim has been made or expenditure has been pooled, please:

-32.9.5 (where enquiry 2 applies) confirm that you will enter into a Capital Allowances Act 2001 section 198 election in that amount (or other appropriate amount, to be agreed) if asked to do so by the Buyer.
+(e) (where enquiry 32.2 applies) confirm that you will enter into a Capital Allowances Act 2001 section 198 election in that amount (or another appropriate amount, to be agreed) if asked to do so by the Buyer.

-32.9.6 (where enquiry 4 applies) confirm whether the most recent previous owner who was entitled to claim allowances entered into a Capital Allowances Act 2001 section 198 election and, if so, in what amount.
+(f) (where enquiry 32.4 applies) confirm whether the most recent previous owner who was entitled to claim allowances entered into a Capital Allowances Act 2001 section 198 election and, if so, in what amount.

-- This enquiry is only to be answered where expenditure on plant and machinery fixtures has been/needs to be pooled by the seller (see enquiry 32.2) or a previous owner (see enquiry 32.4).
+- This enquiry is only to be answered where expenditure on plant and machinery fixtures has been pooled by the seller (see enquiry 32.2) or a previous owner (see enquiry 32.4).

-32.10 Please provide the name and contact details of your capital allowances Please confirm that we may make contact with him/her in order to obtain information about the matters dealt with in this enquiry 32.
+32.11 Please provide the name and contact details of your capital allowances adviser.
+Please confirm that we may make contact with him/her in order to obtain information about the matters dealt with in this enquiry 32.

 - Capital Allowance Review Service